Joanna988/premiere/README.md

 # premiere
-Fisrt repo test.
+First repo test.
 Not a hello world again